John F. Plumb: Career

+Biden administration

-On July 29, 2021, Joe Biden nominated Plumb to serve as the first assistant secretary of the defense for space policy.
-He testified before the Senate Armed Services Committee on January 13, 2022, where he agreed that the space traffic management mission of the Space Force should be transferred to a civil agency.
+On July 29, 2021, Joe Biden nominated Plumb to serve as the first Assistant Secretary of Defense for Space Policy.
+He testified before the Senate Armed Services Committee on January 13, 2022, where he agreed that the space traffic-management mission of the Space Force should be transferred to a civil agency.
 He was confirmed by voice vote on March 1, 2022.